hapi-swagger/hapi-swagger/README.md

     ?tags=mountains,+beach,-horses
     this will show routes WITH 'mountains' AND 'beach' AND NO 'horses'

+### Features from HAPI that cannot be ported to Swagger
+Not all the flexibility of HAPI and JOI can to ported over to the Swagger schema.
+Below is a list of the most common asked for features that cannot be ported.

+* __`Joi.alternatives()`__ This allows parameters to be more than one type. i.e. string or int.
+Swagger does not yet support this because of a number codegen tooles using swagger build to typesafe languages.
+This maybe be added to the next version of Swagger
+* __`{/filePath*}`__ The path parameters with the `*` char are not supported as is `{/filePath*3} the pattern` This will mostly likely be added to the next version of Swagger.

 ### Lab test
 The project has integration and unit tests.
 To run the test within the project type one of the following commands.